karmadev/intercom-service-js/README.md

 ```

 #### Basic Usage
-Basic usage involves adding the `IntercomService` to your setup. **IMPORTANT** You need to fetch your oww access token and feed it to `IntercomService` (as seen below).
+Basic usage involves adding the `IntercomService` to your setup. **IMPORTANT** You need to fetch your own access token and feed it to `IntercomService` (as seen below).
 Read more here [Create an Access Token](https://developers.intercom.com/docs/personal-access-tokens).

 ```js
 import { IntercomService } from 'intercom-service-js'